JoeNyland/homebrew-bundle/README.md

 # Homebrew Bundle

+> This is a fork of Homebrew Bundle created at the point when support for macOS Big Sur (11) was removed, due to the change to using Ruby 3 for Homebrew.

 Bundler for non-Ruby dependencies from Homebrew, Homebrew Cask, Mac App Store, Whalebrew and Visual Studio Code.

 ## Requirements